Xiao (surname)

 Xiao (/ʃaʊ/; 蕭) is a Chinese-language surname.
 In the Wade-Giles system of romanization, it is rendered as Hsiao, which is commonly used in Taiwan.
-It is also romanized as Siauw, Shiao, Sjauw, Siaw, Siew, Siow, Seow, Siu, Shiu or Sui, as well as "Shaw" in less common situations, inspired by the transliteration of the surname of notable figures such as Irish playwright George Bernard Shaw and English actor Robert Shaw.
+It is also romanized as Siauw, Shiao, Siaw, Siew, Siow, Seow, Siu, Shiu or Sui, as well as Shaw among overseas Chinese communities.
 It is the 99th name on the Hundred Family Surnames poem.

 After the demise of the Qing dynasty, some of the descendants of Manchu clan Šumuru sinicized their clan name to the Chinese surnames Shu (舒), Xu (徐) or Xiao (蕭).

 A 1977 study found that it was the 20th most common Chinese surname in the world.
 It is said to be the 30th most common in China.
-In 2019 it was the 33rd most common surname in Mainland China.
+In 2019 it was the 33rd most common surname in mainland China.

 History

 Han Chinese surname

 The Xiao surname originated from Xiao County in Anhui province, China.
 In the state of Song during the Spring and Autumn period of ancient China, the nobleman Daxin (蕭叔大心) was enfeoffed at Xiao, which became an attached state of Song.
 The people of Xiao later adopted the name of their state as their surname.
 Centuries later, Xiao He was the first prime minister of the Han dynasty.
 Later on, his descendant Xiao Biao (萧彪) moved to Lanling (兰陵), now Yicheng in Shandong province, due to political problems during the reign of Emperor Wu of Han.
 The Xiao people therefore also trace their origin to Lanling, and sometimes they are called Lanling Xiao (“兰陵萧”).

 Another mass movement of Xiao people came during the Disaster of Yongjia at the end of the Western Jin dynasty, when Xiao Zheng (萧整) moved to Danyang, Jiangsu.
 It was also called South Lanling (南兰陵).
 The descendants of Danyang Xiao (丹阳萧氏) later founded two dynasties: Xiao Daocheng was the founding emperor of the Southern Qi dynasty, and Xiao Yan founded the Liang dynasty.

 During the Tang dynasty, there were nine Xiao family members appointed as chancellors (or prime ministers), the continuous eight chancellors (八叶传芳, "八叶世家").
 The first was Xiao Yu (萧瑀), followed by the other eight Xiao families: